To find exciting experiences along the Winding Road, visit our theme pages:

 It might be a bit confusing to know whether or not you are traveling on The Winding Road.
-Our map gives an idea about the general area we are talking about, though most involved in this effort don’t mind much about county lines, nor do visitors.
+Our map gives an idea about the general area we are talking about, though most involved in this effort don’t worry much about county lines– nor do visitors.
 Some of our stakeholders say, “East of U. S. Route 33, there’s a lot to do, see and learn!”
 Yet, we are pretty much tied up with the western portion of the Hocking Hills, too.
 We say The Winding Road is about creating a sense of place in southeastern Ohio around the Hocking and Muskingum River Valleys (and yes, we include the Raccoon Creek Watershed in our vision, too).
 Absolutely, our rivers, creeks and forests are not to be forgotten and help to define our cultural landscapes.
-So, how about we say its all of the above, perhaps best described as “Creative Communities A to Z” with ‘A to Z’ suggesting inclusion, as well as two of the region’s most iconic communities Athens to the south and Zanesville to the north and all that lies in between.
+So, how about we say it’s all of the above, perhaps best described as “Creative Communities A to Z” with ‘A to Z’ suggesting inclusion, as well as two of the region’s most iconic communities Athens to the south and Zanesville to the north and all that lies in between.
 So with that said – let’s get on The Winding Road!

-The most important part of this brand is our belief in the future of communities–those both described as communities of people with common interests and as physical communities where people live, work and play in proximity to each other.
-The Winding Road catalog is very much about the experiences and products created by people with common interests in the arts, local food, history and the outdoor recreation/environmental communities.
+The most important part of this brand is our belief in the importance of communities–both communities of people with common interests and physical communities where people live, work and play in proximity to each other.
+The Winding Road catalog is about showcasing and promoting the experiences and products created by people with common interests in the arts, local food, history, story-telling, outdoor recreation, and the environment.
 But we want to take a moment to talk about physical destinations in our region that are working hard to be centers of creativity and destinations for visitors.
 We can’t feature them all, but what follows is a look at a few worth your attention as you travel The Winding Road.